 Gynecological Cancer

-Understanding the causes and symptoms of gynaecological cancer for effective treatment and prevention to improve the survival rate
+Understanding the causes and symptoms of gynecological cancers, effective treatment, improve survival rates

-Gynaecological cancer refers to all cancers of the female reproductive system, including cervical cancer, uterine cancer, ovarian cancer, vulvar cancer, vaginal cancer and fallopian tube cancer.
-Gynaecological cancer can be asymptomatic in the early stage and the survival rate depends on the type of cancer.
-For example, in 2019, cervical cancer ranked 8th among the most common and fatal cancers among women in Hong Kong, accounting for 2.6% of female cancer deaths.
+Gynecological cancer refers to all cancers that occur in the female reproductive system, including cervical cancer, uterine cancer, ovarian cancer, vulvar cancer, vaginal cancer, and fallopian tube cancer.
+Early-stage gynecological cancers often have no obvious symptoms, and survival rates vary depending on the type of cancer.

-Women of any age have a chance of developing gynecological cancers, and these diseases often show no obvious symptoms in their early stages.
-Therefore, regular check-ups and prevention are very important.
-If one waits until the body feels unwell to seek medical attention, it may already be too late for optimal treatment.
-The best approach is to maintain a healthy diet starting at age 25, and women with a history of sexual activity should begin regular Pap smear tests at age 25 and get the HPV vaccine as soon as possible.
+Women of almost any age are susceptible to gynecological cancers, and these diseases often present with no obvious symptoms in their early stages or early stages.
+Therefore, regular checkups and preventative measures are crucial.
+Waiting until symptoms appear may delay seeking medical attention, as it could mean missing the optimal window for treatment.
+The best approach is to start a healthy diet from age 25, women who have been sexually active should begin regular Pap smears (cervical cell examinations) from age 25, and get vaccinated against HPV (cervical cancer) as early as possible.

 - Abnormal vaginal bleeding